nekelly/nekelly.github.io/pages/books.md

 ##### Apologetics
 - On Guard, William Lane Craig
 - Reasonable Faith, William Lane Craig
+- I Don't Have Enough Faith To Be An Atheist, Norman Geisler and Frank Turek

 ##### Philosophy
 - Introduction to St. Thomas Aquinas, Duffy